walteck/FHIR-NOO-API/pages/develop/development_interactions.md

 **Responses**

-Assuming successful URL submission, there are several possible responses to the NDOP request:
+Assuming success, there are several possible responses to the NDOP request:

 - HTTP 200-OK: The entry has been successfully updated and the NDOP returns an HTTP Location header containing the 'server' assigned logical Id of the updated resource.
 - HTTP 400-Bad Request: Resource could not be parsed or failed basic FHIR validation rules